TomPace101/nanopore_diffusion/notes.md

 But sometimes we need to do calculations as well.
 These should allow for scripts, or customization modules the way the solvers do.
+I guess the question is, where do the calculation results go?
+If you modify the files in `solutions`, that will force a simulation rerun even if unnecessary.
+If you put it in `postproc`, it will hold potentially a lot of duplicate data.
+You could store just the newly generated data in `postproc`, I guess, but that complicates handling the data, as you always have to put them back together.

 Sometimes these calculations will need to refer to model metadata, so we should set up a way to have that just like we do for meshes.